theodoragirgis/rebound/docs/simulationreferenceframes.md

 # Moving reference frames
-Compared to other N-body codes, REBOUND does not use a predifined coordinate system.
+Compared to other N-body codes, REBOUND does not use a predefined coordinate system.
-It works in any intertial frame.
+It works in any inertial frame.
 This makes setting up simulations and interpreting outputs more intuitive.
 However, one often wants to move to a specific coordinate system.
 REBOUND has several built-in functions to do that.